 Making the right choice for a VPN or Virtual Private Network has become somewhat difficult these days.
 This is just because there are too many choices on offer.
 Many free VPNs lack the key options and features that make doing simple tasks difficult, leave alone something more advanced such as downloading, streaming, and/or torrents seeding.

 The shutdown of KAT or KickassTorrents – number 69 on the popularity charts of the most popular sites on the Web is a solid reason why a VPN should be used while torrenting.
-KAT was shut down because someone having a similar IP address accessed KickassTorrent and Apple’s Facebook page.
+KAT was shut down because someone has a similar IP address accessed KickassTorrent and Apple’s Facebook page.
 This made way for the current US government to seize numerous KickassTorrent domains.
 The authorities also tried to extradite the site owner and 2 other leading site members to the US to face prosecution.
 This again is another solid reason why using the VPN to conceal an IP address, is compulsory.

 VPNs for Torrenting

 So this is what your VPN is going to do for you: It will conceal your personal IP address while also routing your traffic via its servers.
 Thus, your locations will show up as one dynamic address that appears from multiple locations the world over.
 Just ensure that while selecting the VPN, it comes with the Connection Drop Protection (CDP) or DNS Leak Prevention feature.
-In the case of torrent particularly, the VPN provider should be supportive of Bittorrent services.
+In the case of torrents particularly, the VPN provider should be supportive of BitTorrent services.

 You may also opt for a protection tool for your IP Address.
-This will be a firewall blocking all IP addresses that are unwanted and prevent spammers, snoopers and advertisers from connecting with the computer if they have malicious intentions.
+This will be a firewall blocking all IP addresses that are unwanted and prevent spammers, snoopers, and advertisers from connecting with the computer if they have malicious intentions.

-Moreover, your connection also gets guarded from the default blacklist that torrent supporters have created.
+Moreover, your connection also gets guarded against the default blacklist that torrent supporters have created.
 Browse torrents by activating the protection tool for the IP Address and VPN and continue your torrents search.
 Free proxies or Tor service may also be used for looking up content.

 Best VPN for Torrenting

-If you have to choose a suitable VPN for your torrenting as also for regular use, choose between ExpressVPN, CyberGhost, or IPVanish.
+If you have to choose a suitable VPN for your torrenting and also for regular use, choose between ExpressVPN, CyberGhost, or IPVanish.
 These are believed to help you download torrents anonymously and to safeguard your interests from agencies and governments.
 We’ve recently reviewed top VPN services for anonymous torrenting.
 In short, here are the best VPNs you can use to surf the web privately.

 Essentially every click made online while torrenting is logged or watched by hackers, government servers, powerful media companies, and DMCA scammers.
 It so happened that recently, a regular patron of EverydayElectronics, who wasn’t using a suitable VPN was slapped with a notice from the DMCA.
 In another case, CNSE or Cable Network Starz Entertainment, home to Power – the hit series from 50 Cent, sent out a takedown notice from the DMCA to the user’s ISP.
 It was alleged that the said ISP had downloaded and seeded Black Sails, another series from Starz.